Customer Service Associate Must-Have Resume Skills and Keywords

 Uncommon Keywords on Customer Service Associate Resumes

-Employer job listings tend to list Marketing Campaign, Customer Retention, Customer Service Sales, Customer Insights, Sales Experience, Hospitality, Entrepreneurship, Marketing Strategy, Public Relations or Host/Hostess as requirements in Customer Service Associate job descriptions; however, job seekers mention them far less frequently on their resumes.
+Employer job listings tend to list Proactive or Counter as requirements in Customer Service Associate job descriptions; however, job seekers mention them far less frequently on their resumes.
 If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Customer Service Associate role may help you stand out more to hiring managers.

 Common Keywords on Customer Service Associate Resumes

 Both employer job listings and resumes from people who’ve held the role of Customer Service Associate tend to always include skills and requirements found in this list.
-Whether you’ve only got Customer Relationship Management, Product Knowledge or Human Resources Experience in your background and experience, make sure to highlight the term prominently on your resume.
+Whether you’ve only got Innovation, Cooking, Troubleshooting, Compliance, Customer Service, English Speaking, Documentation, Communication Skills or Collaboration in your background and experience, make sure to highlight the term prominently on your resume.
 As a job seeker you’ll be competing with many others who are bound to have as many as you (or more!) of these common resume keywords highlighted in their application for a job as a Customer Service Associate.

 Uncommon Keywords on Customer Service Associate Job Descriptions

-Employer job listings infrequently list Receptionist as important skills or qualifications in Customer Service Associate job descriptions.
+Employer job listings infrequently list Cashier, Detail Oriented, Problem Solving Skills, Technical, Scheduling, Multi Tasking, Accuracy, MS Office or Answering Phones as important skills or qualifications in Customer Service Associate job descriptions.
 Nevertheless, job seekers mention them much more commonly in their resumes.
-If you possess this experience, including this keyword prominently on your resume when applying for a Customer Service Associate role may go unnoticed or even discounted by hiring managers.
+If you possess any or all of these experiences, including these keywords prominently on your resume when applying for a Customer Service Associate role may go unnoticed or even discounted by hiring managers.

-The most common important skills required by employers are Customer Relationship Management, Product Knowledge and Human Resources Experience.
+The most common important skills required by employers are Innovation, Cooking, Troubleshooting, Compliance, Customer Service, English Speaking and Documentation.
 These skills and requirements are just as likely to be mentioned by employers as well as on resumes of people that held a job as a Customer Service Associate, suggesting that having these keywords on a resume are important for success as a Customer Service Associate.
-Additionally, employer Customer Service Associate job descriptions list Marketing Campaign as a desirable experience, even though Marketing Campaign appears 5.84 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.
+Additionally, employer Customer Service Associate job descriptions list Proactive as a desirable experience, even though Proactive appears 3.6 times less on resumes, suggesting that it's worth considering including this skill if you possess the experience.

 Although you'd probably love to load up your resume with every possible keyword you can, employers tend to look for the things they specify in the job description.
-Our analysis suggests that highlighting too prominently a term like Receptionist which appears 0.33 times less often than in job descriptions for a Customer Service Associate role indicates that highlighting this on your resume may not be a great way to get noticed.
+Our analysis suggests that highlighting too prominently terms like Cashier, Detail Oriented, Problem Solving Skills, Technical, Scheduling, Multi Tasking and Accuracy may be something to reconsider.
+These 7 terms appear 2.09, 2.45, 2.46, 2.55, 2.77, 2.82 and 2.83 times less frequently, respectively, than in job descriptions for a Customer Service Associate role.
+This indicates that highlighting any of these keywords on your resume may not be a great way to get noticed by a potential employer.

 Unless your resume has a good density of the following skills and experience listed, you may not be considered for the role of Customer Service Associate.
 Make sure to include a strong showing for the following keywords on your resume: